top of page

 Are you married outside the Catholic Church with a desire for your marriage to become a sacrament?

-PATHWAYS™ offers insight into the process of having a marriage blessed by the Church.
-Participants learn about sacramental marriage, convalidation, annulments, and the steps to an exchange of vows.
+Our deacons can provide insight into the process of having a marriage blessed by the Church.
+They will help you learn about sacramental marriage, convalidation, annulments, and the steps to an exchange of vows.

 bottom of page